-Since gusts are naturally related to mean wind speed, we include the horizontal velocities at the station location.
-COSMO-REA6 has a staggered grid, so the wind velocity is given as the absolute velocity of the centered zonal and meridional velocities.

-- 180 To represent the state of the local vertical profile of the horizontal wind velocity in a height independent variable, we use a principal component analysis.
-A principal component analysis of the wind velocity at the different heights reveals, that most variability (about 92%) is explained by a mode of variability where all wind anomalies have the same sign, with a slight increase in variability at higher levels.
-The second mode of variability, which explains about 6% of the total variability, represents a dipole (i.e. baroclinic) structure with positive anomalies at the upper two levels and corresponding negative anomalies at the - 185 lower most 3 levels.
-The latter mode is called the baroclinic wind mode (Vh_EOF2), while the former although not completely barotropic is called the barotropic wind mode (Vh_EOF1).
+As gusts are naturally related to mean wind speed, we include the horizontal velocities at the station location.
+COSMO-REA6 has a staggered grid, so the wind velocity is given as the absolute velocity of the centred zonal and meridional velocities.
+To represent the state of the local vertical profile of the horizontal wind velocity in a heightindependent variable, we use a principal component analysis.
+A principal component analysis of the wind velocity at the different heights reveals that most variability (about 92%) is explained by a mode of variability where all wind anomalies have the same sign, with a slight increase in variability at higher levels.
+The second mode of variability, which explains about 6% of the total variability, represents a dipole (i.e. baroclinic) structure with positive anomalies in the upper two levels and corresponding negative anomalies in the lowest three levels.
+The latter mode is called the baroclinic wind mode (Vh EOF2), whereas the former - although not completely barotropic - is called the barotropic wind mode (Vh EOF1).

 An important index to capture vertical instability is the lifted index (LI, e.g. Bott, 2016).
-It is defined as the difference between the temperature in 500 hPa and the temperature of an air parcel that is adiabatically lifted up from the surface to 500 hPa.
-Negative values indicate a potentially unstable atmosphere, which could lead to convection and hence gusts.
-If
+It is defined as the difference between the temperature at 500 hPa and the temperature of an air parcel that is adiabatically lifted up from the surface to 500 hPa.
+Negative values indicate a potentially unstable atmosphere, which could lead to convection and, hence, gusts.
+If convection takes place, CAPE is consumed and a tendency in CAPE is seen in the reanalysis data.
+Thus, we include the tendency of CAPE (d_t CAPE) over 1 h as a covariate.
+We also use the total water content (TWATER) of the column that includes the location of the Hamburg Weather Mast.
+All of these covariates are calculated for the vertical column of the grid point closest to the mast location.